 You can now open the Topics tab and verify that the

-Reading topic exists under topic Highlights – even if they’re not playing Dartmouth in the Championship.
+Arsenal topic exists under topic Highlights – whoever they’re playing.

 There are a few points to focus on here: